OEPF Editions About Works Completed Editors Other Digital OE Editions Support Digital Mappa

 • Genevieve Lundberg (contributing editor, 2021) studied English literature as an undergraduate, and then was an MLIS student at the iSchool at the University of Wisconsin-Madison.

-• Alexa Parker (contributing editor, 2021) is currently a doctoral student in Medieval Studies at Cornell University.
+• Alexa Parker (now Alexa Gall) (contributing editor, 2021) is currently a doctoral student in Medieval Studies at Cornell University.

 • Hunter Phillips (contributing editor, 2023) is currently a doctoral student in Medieval Studies at Cornell University.